 You don’t need any fancy equipment to make the cupcake batter – a couple of bowls, a wooden spoon and a plastic spatula will do the job perfectly.

 I would however recommend using an electric mixer for the cream cheese icing.
 Technically you can make it in a bowl with a wooden spoon, but the mixer will give you a much fluffier frosting.

 The sponge is SO moist and packed full of flavour.
-Adding orange zest makes all the difference – after all, carrots and orange complement each other beautifully.
+Adding orange zest to a carrot cake mixture makes all the difference – after all, carrots and orange complement each other beautifully.

 Of course, carrot cake wouldn’t taste right without a little spice, so I’ve added ground cinnamon and some freshly grated nutmeg.

-(scroll to the bottom of the post to find printable recipe card with ingredient amounts and detailed instructions!)
+scroll to the bottom of the post to find a printable recipe card with ingredient amounts and detailed instructions.

 - Plain (all purpose) flour

-- baking powder and bicarbonate of soda – without these, the cakes would turn out quite dense.
+- baking powder and bicarbonate of soda – without these, the cakes wouldn’t rise.
+They would also turn out quite dense!

 - spices – ground cinnamon and freshly ground nutmeg.
 I always prefer grating my own nutmeg to buying ground.
 The flavour is so much fresher.
-It’s little things such as this that makes a big difference to your bakes.
+It’s little things such as this that make a big difference to your baking.